What safety precautions will be taken?

 - You can request roommates of the same sex on the registration form.
-If you register without a roommate request, one will be assigned to you by workshop staff.
-When we assign roommates, we keep same-sex students, preferably from the same school, enrolled in the same track, and/or from the same grade together.
+When we assign roommates, we keep same-sex students from the same school, enrolled in the same track, and/or from the same grade together.
 All rooms feature two queen-size beds.

 What should I bring?

 - It never fails that this camp falls on one of the hottest weeks of the year.
 We will be walking outside as we transition from the hotel to the campus.
 Bring comfortable clothes for the heat but we also recommend a light jacket or sweatshirt for our time spend indoors during sessions.
 Rooms get quite cool.

 - Bring a good pair of walking shoes/athletic shoes.
 We also plan on having some fun outside with team-building games.

 - Lastly, bring a swimming suit.
 We have an ice cream social poolside at the hotel.
 There’s nothing better after a hot summer day than ice cream and swimming.
 The hotel will provide towels but you’re welcome to bring your own beach towel as well.

 - Cell phone charger, favorite pillow from home and medication you may need at camp are suggested as well.

 - Snacks for your hotel room and roommates are highly suggested!

 - Make sure to bring typical school supplies.
 A notebook, writing utensils, etc…

 - With our camp’s digital footprint growing each year, it’s highly suggested to bring some kind of laptop or mobile computer that you can use to take notes on or work on track assignments.
 Computers are suggested for all strands at the Flint Hills Publications Workshop.